Phalonidia lavana: Taxonomical history

 Phalonia lavana was the original taxon, as described by Busck in 1907.
-In 1997, Razowski classified P. lavana under the Phalonidia genus and concluded that the type-locality is Tucson (Arizona, USA).
+In 1997, Razowski classified P. lavana under the Phalonidia genus and concluded that the type-locality is Tucson (Arizona, US).

 Platphalonidia was synonymized with Phalonia when Razowski transferred P. felix to the Phalonidia genus in 2011: "Platphalonidia was described for Phalonia felix (Walsingham, 1895) and over 10 other species from the New World.
 Unfortunately the type-species belongs to Phalonidia and differs from the remaining New World species."
 Only P. felix was officially moved; the rest were moved to Platphalonia.
 As of 2015, Tortricid.net has those species placed in Phalonidia; currently, Phalonia is a synonym of Aethes and is no longer used to describe the Phalonidia genus.
 Furthermore, iNaturalist currently classifies the Platphalonia lavana taxon as inactive.